tidymodels/shinymodels/tests/testthat/_snaps/twoclass_plots.md

       plot_twoclass_obs_pred(org, org$y_name)
     Condition
       Error in `first_level()`:
-      ! 'class' is not a column in the dataset
+      ! class is not a column in the dataset.

----

-    object 'y_name' not found

 # can accurately plot confusion matrix plot